J-Yellen/PathFinder/README.md

   - `runs`: Number of source nodes to search from (default: all)
   - `source_node`: Starting source node index
   - `verbose`: Print results
+- `get_sorted_paths()`: Get paths in sorted index space (for debugging or plotting)

+**Important Note on Plotting:**
+When using `plot_results.plot()` with WHDFS:
+- The plot displays the sorted BAM (how the algorithm actually works internally)
+- Paths are overlaid in sorted space to match the matrix
+- But `whdfs.get_paths` returns paths in original index space for your convenience
+- The plot function handles this automatically - no manual adjustment needed

 #### `Results`